 Mainstream Media: The Spies Who Choked Me

 By Graham Vanbergen: Government and the security services are using the levers of control to manipulate the mainstream media and with it the public discourse like never before.
 Shadowy informational operatives use technology to stalk every newsroom in the land to gain political advantage.
-The public are now facing new threats as they are unconsciously herded and trapped inside self imposed informational bubbles.
-Loyal to the political framework and its corporate interests almost all media that you are reading and seeing today is largely fake, distorted or misrepresented.
+The public is now facing new threats as they are unconsciously herded and trapped inside self-imposed informational bubbles.
+Loyal to the political framework and its corporate interests almost all media that you are reading and seeing today is in some way fake, distorted or misrepresented.